internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 ![VPU connections](/assets/videoVpuConnections.png)

 In the "SetPixel" code, READ_MEM_1_REG and READ_MEM_2_REG set the pins connected to the VRAM and the external counter to retrieve the current byte and add 1 to the counter.
 Inbetween I retrieve the color byte from VRAM and send it to the TV.
-This way chaining 224 "SetPixel"s, I can retrieve 224 consecutive bytes from the VRAM (the pixels) and send its values as color information to the TV with just 4 instructions.
+This way, by chaining 224 "SetPixel"s, I can retrieve 224 consecutive bytes from the VRAM (the pixels) and send its values as color information to the TV with just 4 instructions.
 This code takes 4 clocks to execute.

 And because I use 4 instructions for each pixel, the pixel clock (the frequency at which pixels are drawn, also known as dot clock) is of 5 Mhz.